zhimingluo/MovingObjectSegmentation/README.md

 ### Evaluation

-For the CDNet dataset, the [CDNet](http://changedetection.net/) is used for evaluation.
+For the CDNet dataset, we upload the result to [CDNet](http://changedetection.net/) for evaluation.

 And the SBMI dataset, we compute the evalutaion metrics by using the code provide by [CDNet](http://changedetection.net/).